UNR-College-of-Engineering/computing-docs/computing-cluster/software/ansys.md

 You can either download the json token or copy the string. don't worry when after you click create and save that the create box doesn't go away.

-Use the following command on the cluster:
+Use the following commands on the cluster:

+module load ansys

-/apps/ansys/2024R1/v241/licensingclient/linx64/LicensingSettings account login --input "path/to/token.json"
+LicensingSettings account login --input "path/to/token.json"

 -- OR --

-/apps/ansys/2024R1/v241/licensingclient/linx64/LicensingSettings account login --token "TOKEN STRING"
+LicensingSettings account login --token "TOKEN STRING"

 ## Current Version of Ansys: 2025R1